 The liver performs a number of crucial functions in the body, including cleaning the blood, fighting infections, synthesizing protein, storing energy and producing chemicals necessary for digestion.
 A variety of diseases, such as cirrhosis and liver cancer, can cause the liver to fail.

-Liver transplantation is a surgical procedure that places a healthy donor liver from another person into a patient whose liver has failed.
+Liver transplantation is a surgical procedure that places a healthy donated liver from another person into a patient whose liver has failed.
 The transplanted liver is connected to blood vessels and bile ducts and resumes its normal tasks inside its new body.
-Donor livers usually come from a person who has died and who registered to be an organ donor while still living.
+Donated livers usually come from a person who has died and who registered to be an organ donor while still living.

 The following conditions may require you to get a liver transplant: